skeeran/yii2-fastbill/README.md

 ```

-This extenion is in under development please wait
+This extenion is under development